mumuki/mulang/docs/index.md

 If you want to use it with a different language, you will have to:

-* either add explicit support in this repo - we love Pull Requests :hearth: -, or
+* either add explicit support in this repo - we love Pull Requests :heart: -, or
 * translate your language into one of the natively supported ones, or
 * translate your language to the Mulang JSON AST